Dig Out from the Shifting Sands of Priority

 A District Security Personnel’s Perspective

-Since schools are temporarily closed in Colorado due to the spread of COVID-19, I’m thinking back to my career in K-12 public schools and what I can do with extra time on my hands.
-During the school year, I remember being very busy with day-to-day things that would come up and feeling like the things that were important were being buried under the urgencies of the day.
+How are we prioritizing safety work during social distancing?
+Schools are temporarily closed in Colorado due to the spread of COVID-19.
+I’m thinking back to my career in K-12 public schools and what I can do with extra time on my hands.
+During the school year, I remember being very busy with day-to-day things that would come up and feeling like the important things were being buried under the urgencies of the day.
 As a year-round employee, I remember looking forward to Summer Break, or even the brief respite of Winter Break that allowed me to do things I knew were important.

 So now, with time on my hands, unable to go to the office each day, what do I do to continue working on our district’s safety?
 I’m getting paid, I have a job, and I have some short, medium, and long-term goals I’ve been trying to make time for – what a great opportunity!
 Should I spend a little extra time forming my persuasive arguments for that grant request that would give me the resources to move a project forward?
 Yes, a resounding yes!
 After all, chances of getting limited school district funds allocated to this school safety project are slim, there are simply too many other priorities competing for the funds.
 Now that I have some alone time without the latest mini-crisis erupting at one of my schools, I can do some research, gather my thoughts, and make my best case why my district is deserving of these funds.